-When patients visit their physicians, they generally trust that these highly trained professionals will be able to assess symptoms, order appropriate tests, and make an accurate diagnosis before recommending a treatment plan.
+When patients visit their physicians, they generally trust that these highly trained professionals can assess symptoms, order appropriate tests, and make an accurate diagnosis before recommending a treatment plan.
 Unfortunately, everyone makes mistakes.
-When a doctor fails to diagnose a medical condition, the mistake can sometimes be catastrophic for the patient.
+When a doctor fails to diagnose a medical condition, the error can sometimes be catastrophic for the patient.
 In some cases, the failure to diagnose can provide the basis for a medical malpractice lawsuit.

 When patients visit the law firm of Rutter Mills in Virginia to discuss the failure to diagnose medical malpractice, our lawyers will thoroughly investigate the case and explore your options for legal recourse.

 Even the most highly trained and experienced doctors sometimes make mistakes, and not all medical errors can provide the basis for a lawsuit.
-In order to file a lawsuit, you must be able to prove that the failure to diagnose a condition resulted in harm to you.
-For example, if your doctor failed to diagnose sepsis and that resulted in the amputation of a toe or foot, then you have clearly suffered grievous harm, and you could possibly have the basis to file a lawsuit.
+To file a lawsuit, you must be able to prove that the failure to diagnose a condition resulted in harm to you.
+For example, if your doctor failed to diagnose sepsis resulting in the amputation of a toe or foot, you have suffered grievous injury, and you could have the basis to file a lawsuit.